Top Six Beaches in Broome You Need to Visit in 2025

 Of all the beaches in Broome, Cable Beach is the best spot to swim at.
 During the dry season, it is patrolled by surf life savers.
 The beach is closed if there are any crocodile sightings in the area so it is safe to go swimming at Cable Beach.

-In my opinion, this is the best beach in Broome as it is a little off the beaten path and has mini red cliffs (smaller scale of what you’ll find at James Price Point).
+This is my favourite beach in Broome!
+In my opinion, this is the best beach in Broome as it is a little off the beaten path (you might find you have it to yourself).
+It also features distinctive mini red cliffs (a smaller scale than those that you’ll find at James Price Point).

 This place is definitely not on the average tourist radar.
 Frequented by more locals than tourists, this beach is worth the short section of unsealed road to get to.
-It’s generally suitable for 2WD, unless its been raining heavily.
+The access road is generally suitable for 2WDs, unless its been raining heavily.

-You can swim here but there are no facilities or surf lifesaving patrols.
+You can swim here, but there are no facilities or surf lifesaving patrols.
 If you come at low tide it can be quite rocky too.
+In case you see it written otherwise, this is sometimes also spelt as Riddell Beach.

 Next up on our list of the best beaches, Broome is Town Beach… Broome’s own pink beach!

-Town Beach is a favourite with families due to the large grassed area perfect for picnics, calm shallow water and nearby water park.
+Town Beach is a favourite with families due to the large grassed area perfect for picnics, calm shallow water and the nearby water park.

 There is a children’s water park and playground on the foreshore here to keep little and big kids entertained (and cool in the Broome heat!)